-Tributes to civil-rights icon John Lewis pour in from leaders across the country
+Tributes to John Lewis pour in from leaders across the country

 “Even on the last day of his life, John never stopped working to improve the lives of others,” McCarthy said.

-House Speaker Nancy Pelosi of California, who served with Lewis for decades, called him “a titan of the civil rights movement whose goodness, faith and bravery transformed our nation.”
+House Speaker Nancy Pelosi, D-Calif., who served with Lewis for decades, called him “a titan of the civil rights movement whose goodness, faith and bravery transformed our nation.”

 She ordered flags at the U.S. Capitol be flown at half-staff.